gerold-penz/bun-sqlite-key-value/README.md

   Open the database as read-write (default: true).

 `ttlMs?: boolean`:
-  Standard time period in milliseconds before an entry written to the DB becomes invalid.
+  Default time span in milliseconds before an entry written to the DB becomes invalid and is marked for deletion.

+`maxExpiringItemsInDb?: number`:
+  Default value that specifies the maximum number of expiring items that may be in the database.
+  Is used by the `deleteOldExpiringItems()` method as default value.

 ### Example